-“Uh, you know, on the march—more or less.”
+“Uh, you know, still on the march—more or less.”

-“I hear ya—can’t hang with that Nazi crap,” Nate offered me a swig of his Black Label.
+“I hear ya—can’t hang with that Nazi shit,” Nate offered me a swig of his Black Label.
 “Sooo, you’re hittin’ the road again, after all…”

-“Yeah, call it my western imperative, you know, just like when we used to groove on the Beach Boys and get loaded on trunked-in Coors to blotto out the blinding snow storms,” I obliged, getting a little lighter in the cranium.
+“Yeah, call it my western imperative, you know, just like when we used to get loaded on the Beach Boys and trunked-in Coors,” I obliged, getting a little lighter in the cranium.
 “Got some things to iron out…”

 “In Frisco, right?
 What, you made your decision at Clark and Division?”